The Dirichlet Problem for the Prescribed Ricci Curvature Equation on Cohomogeneity One Manifolds: Introduction

 \section{Introduction}

-Suppose $M$ is a manifold of dimension~3 or higher (possibly with boundary) and $T$ is a $(0,2)$-tensor field on $M$.
-The present paper investigates the existence of solutions to the prescribed Ricci curvature equation
+Suppose $M$ is a smooth manifold of dimension~3 or higher (possibly with boundary) and $T$ is a symmetric $(0,2)$-tensor field on $M$.
+The present paper investigates the prescribed Ricci curvature equation

-where the unknown $\mathcal G$ is a Riemannian metric on $M$.
-This equation relates to a number of fundamental questions in geometric analysis and mathematical physics.
-For instance, D.~DeTurck's work on~\eqref{intro_PRC} underlay his subsequent discovery of the famous DeTurck trick for the Ricci flow.
-There is kinship between~\eqref{intro_PRC} and the Einstein equation from general relativity.
+where the unknown $G$ is a Riemannian metric on $M$.
 Mathematicians have been studying~\eqref{intro_PRC} since at least the early 1980's.
 We invite the reader to see~\cite{AB87,TA98} for the history of the subject.
-The list of recent references not mentioned in~\cite{AB87,TA98} includes but is not limited to~\cite{ED02,PhD03,RPKT09}.
+The list of recent references not mentioned in~\cite{AB87,TA98} includes but is not limited to~\cite{ED02,PhD03,YR08a,YR08b,RPKT09,AP15}.

-Several results regarding local solvability of~\eqref{intro_PRC} are available in the literature.
-To give an example, suppose $o$ is a point in the interior of $M$ and the tensor field $T$ is nondegenerate at $o$.
-It is well-known that~\eqref{intro_PRC} then has a solution in a neighbourhood of $o$.
-There are many different ways to prove this fact.
-We refer to~\cite{JK85,AB87,JKweb} for more information.
-Global solvability (i.e., solvability on all of $M$) of equation~\eqref{intro_PRC} has been studied rather extensively in the case where $\partial M=\emptyset$.
-For instance, the work~\cite{JCDDT94} assumes that $M$ is equal to $\mathbb R^d$ or an open ball in $\mathbb R^d$.
-This work provides a sufficient condition for the existence of a solution to~\eqref{intro_PRC} in the class of metrics on $M$ invariant under the standard action of the special orthogonal group $\mathrm{SO}(d)$.
-It also describes situations where such a solution cannot be constructed.
-The reader may consult~\cite{RH84} for cognate material.

 The solvability of boundary-value problems for equation~\eqref{intro_PRC} is, by and large, an unexplored topic.
 The author of the present paper made progress on this topic in~\cite{AP11}.
-The main theorems of~\cite{AP11} concern the solvability of Dirichlet- and Neumann-type problems for~\eqref{intro_PRC} in a neighbourhood of a boundary point on $M$.
-These theorems require rather strong assumptions on the tensor field $T$.
-Roughly speaking, they demand that $T$ be represented by a nondegenerate diagonal matrix whose components depend on at most one coordinate.
-Few results concerning global solvability of boundary-value problems for~\eqref{intro_PRC} previously appeared in the literature.
-One may be able to obtain such results in the case where $M$ is a closed ball in $\mathbb R^d$ (possibly with a neighbourhood of the center removed) employing the methods from~\cite{JCDDT94}.
-However, adapting the arguments in~\cite{JCDDT94} to more general situations seems problematic.
+The main theorems of~\cite{AP11} concern the local solvability of Dirichlet- and Neumann-type problems for~\eqref{intro_PRC} (i.e., solvability in a neighbourhood of a boundary point on~$M$).